deeptir18/cornflakes-scripts/README.md

 | Figure | Filepath |
 | --- | ----------- |
 | Figure 8 |`/mydata/$USER/expdata/expdata/twitter_redis/plots/min_num_keys_4000000/value_size_0/ignore_sets_False/ignore_pps_True/distribution_exponential/baselines_p99_cr.pdf` |

+To see median latency graph, replace `p99` with `median` in any of the graph paths (these were not reported in the paper).

 ## Figure 7 and 12 (Cornflakes KV, running twitter trace.)